 If you know of a friend or family member who is nearby who will be playing the game, go ahead and invite yourself over.
 Just remember to bring the Cool Ranch Doritos!

 Bring a football too: that way you can convince everyone to head outside and play a game of your own!
 One of the games my brothers and I like to play is a game we made up as kids called “Offense and Defense”.

-It’s simple; someone’s the quarterback, one receiver and one db back.
+It’s simple; someone is the quarterback, one receiver, and one defensive back.
 Then get after it!

 Those are the ways we’ve been able to catch the games while traveling in an RV.
 Besides going to the game, is there something we missed that allows RVers to watch your favorite teams play?